iconimage - Fotolia

 The tools and technologies used to manage data can also affect how storage is set up.
 Relational databases, NoSQL data stores and object storage platforms all have different storage requirements.
 Factors such as scaling, redundancy, high availability and disaster recovery can further affect how data is managed and stored.
 In addition, IT teams to retrofit their existing infrastructure to accommodate IoT could face even greater challenges.

 Other important factors include the types and amounts of data, whether the data must be processed in real time and the nature of the analytics that will be performed.
 I/O patterns can vary significantly, as can throughput and latency requirements, complicated by the extent to which operations are distributed.
 IT teams will likely need to take different approaches to address all their IoT storage and other requirements, which can complicate data management and, in turn, make storage that much more difficult.

 What are the security and privacy requirements for IoT storage?

 As the number of IoT devices increases, so do the amount and distribution of data, creating a data governance nightmare for IT teams used to the orderly data models of traditional data centers.
 The distributed nature of the IoT architecture opens attack surfaces in every direction.
 Organizations might have full control over the devices and collection processes, as can be the case with industrial IoT.
 But such control isn't always possible, especially if an organization wants to realize IoT's full potential.

 Unfortunately, security has taken a back seat to other considerations in many IoT discussions, with no clear security standards yet.
 For the most part, IT must figure out for itself how to implement IoT systems that protect sensitive data, while complying with applicable regulations and standards.

-Some compliance regulations require that certain types of data be retained for an extended period of time, while others put the responsibility squarely on the organization to protect all personally identifiable information, regardless of cost.
+Some compliance regulations require that certain types of data be retained for an period of time, while others put the responsibility squarely on the organization to protect all personally identifiable information, regardless of cost.
 Data governance is an organizationwide concern, with storage one of the most important factors in that equation.